 Education & Advocacy:

-Campaigner, scientist and #Techmums founder Dr Sue Black OBE, MP for Halifax and Eureka! advocate Holly Lynch MP, author, podcaster and inclusion campaigner Martyn Sibley, educator and author Dr Debra Kidd, family campaigner Purnima Tanuku OBE, and the inspirational Tash, Grace & Nadz from the Self Esteem Team.
+Campaigner, scientist and #Techmums founder Dr Sue Black OBE, MP for Halifax and Eureka! advocate Holly Lynch MP, author, podcaster and inclusion campaigner Martyn Sibley, educator and author Dr Debra Kidd, early years campaigner Purnima Tanuku OBE, and the inspirational Tash, Grace & Nadz from the Self Esteem Team.

 The #Eureka25’s stories and endorsements will all be published on a new website, launched this week, and we’re inviting Eureka! visitors past and present to submit your own stories and memories to sit alongside the ambassador profiles.